 Based on the popular Marathi language play of the same name, “Savita Damodar Paranjpe” is a psychological thriller narrating the story of a woman seeking revenge from a guy who ditched her.
 But the story has a little twist with supernatural elements.

-It is a psychological thriller in which novelist Sharad’s wife Kusum shows strange medical complications that has affected their married life for last eight years, even though they love each other a lot.
-While the family doctor is clueless of the medical condition, Sharad tries hard to try all kinds of medical treatments, but those so far have not brought any result.
+It is a psychological thriller in which novelist Sharad’s wife Kusum shows strange medical complications that have affected their married life for the last eight years, even though they love each other a lot.
+While the family doctor is clueless about the medical condition, Sharad tries hard to try all kinds of medical treatments, but those so far have not brought any results.

 When his wife begins to exhibit alarming behavior, a husband tries to find whether she suffers from a personality disorder or something more sinister.
 The story of the film is based on a theatrical play “Savita Damodar Paranjpe” written by Shekhar Tamhane and performed widely in the 1980s that was inspired by the true events.

-With no doubt we must say that “Savita Damodar Paranjpe” is a nicely written psychological thriller coming out of Indian film industry.
-In the end, the story driven by some great performances make this worth a watch.
+Without a doubt, we must say that “Savita Damodar Paranjpe” is a nicely written psychological thriller coming out of the Indian film industry.
+In the end, the story driven by some great performances makes this worth a watch.

 Watch the movie trailer for “Savita Damodar Paranjpe”